The Death of "Superman Lives": What Happened?: Reception

 Critical reception for The Death of "Superman Lives": What Happened? has been generally positive.
-The film holds an 79% rating on Rotten Tomatoes, based on 14 reviews, with an average of 7/10.
+The film holds a 79% rating on Rotten Tomatoes, based on 14 reviews, with an average of 7/10.
 Forbes and The Hollywood Reporter both wrote positive reviews, and The Hollywood Reporter commented that "fanboys will relish this overstuffed doc about the Superman movie that never hit the screen".
 IGN awarded it a score of 8 out of 10 saying: "But even if you come out of the documentary thankful the plug was pulled, the personalities involved and the story's [sic] they tell are worthwhile and offer some great insight into just what a struggle it can be when so many people try to work together to pull off a film of this scope".